GDXDSXBN122925903

 June is normally even busier than May as far as cruise ship arrivals with over 50 scheduled to dock and over 135,000 passengers disembarking to discover our beauty.

-June marks the beginning of festival season and after a 2-3 year hiatus, everyone is anxiously awaiting their full return.
-Although some festivals and activities have either discontinued or permanently altered the way they operate, for the most part things have returned to normal for the 2023 season.
+June marks the beginning of festival season.
+Sadly some festivals and activities have either been discontinued or permanently altered the way they operate following the pandemic however, for the most part, things have returned to normal.

 One tradition that happens across the world at this time of the year is school graduation and prom ceremonies.
 In Victoria in June, it is common for students to pose for their class photo on the steps of the BC Legislature.
 So, if you happen to be in town and see hundreds of teenagers in their suits and gowns hovering around the grounds, you know what they're up to.